Tapfiliate/tapfiliate-wordpress/readme.txt

 * WooCommerce: Added WooCommerce Subscriptions support
 * WooCommerce: Added support to connect WooCommerce to Tapfiliate for automatic handling of order payment confirmation, (partial) refunds, subscription updates, and lifetime commissions
 * WordPress: Added shortcodes for adding the Tapfiliate code to specific pages

+= 3.0.1 =
+* Fix bug where existence of WooCommerce was not properly checked before using WooCommerce specific functionality

 == Upgrade Notice ==